Toy Steam Enignes.

 Advert Circa 1914.

-(Note: The very first Meccano engines
+The very first Meccano engines

-Were made by Bing)
+Were made by Bing.

 Meccano price tag.

 Meccano price tag.
-Two very rare

-Meccano price cards

 Meccano steam engine with unembosed boiler.